cf73/idisaved2/content/collections/pages/right-action.md

     content:
       -
         type: text
         text: 'Professional designers are truly called upon to serve humanity, with objects of design reflecting a critical role in serving human consciousness.
 In that sense the products created, while perhaps commercially motivated, can also function as the instruments to teach that the beauty of form and their motives will stimulate higher principles for thoughts and actions.
 Objectivity requires to be truly dedicated to the tasks, being at once detached and neutral to results and at the same time driven by compassion and unity to service on an archetypal endeavor.
 Only by paying dedicated and full attention in that process to determine the whole reflects Right Action as the fallout from the premise of right motives.
-From that disciplined approach emerges a full sense of order and harmony to achieve the goal for the highest quality for Design—hence, with a capital D.'
+From that disciplined approach emerges a full sense of order and harmony to achieve the goal for the highest quality for '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: Design
+      -
+        type: text
+        text: '—hence, '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'with a capital D'
+      -
+        type: text
+        text: .
   -
     type: paragraph
     content: